ICRS/smart-lanterns/README.md

 ### `Step 3.1: Laser cutting (Pre-done)`

+> Note:
+> This step has been done for you already, so feel free to move onto step 3.2

-Laser cut the paper following the file in the [laser cutting.svg](./laser%20cutting.svg) file, which should look roughly like this (outdated):
+Laser cut the paper following the file in the [laser cutting.svg](./laser%20cutting.svg) file, which should look roughly like this:

 <img width="500px" src="./images/laser.webp">